 These are the most common type of rewards which should form an integral part of daily life in the School and help to reinforce positive behaviour.
-Girls should be rewarded for achievements, commitment, behaviour and effort in or out of class, in line with Whole School policies and staff discretion.
+Pupils should be rewarded for achievements, commitment, behaviour and effort both in the classroom or for extra-curricular participation, in line with Whole School policies and staff discretion.